 In the new regulatory context of Solvency II, another approach is to be more consistent with the corresponding valuation.
-Therefore, some authors have introduced a new methodology inspired by Solvency II: the pricing of longevity derivatives using the Cost of Capital approach.
-A version of this method has been proposed by Levantesi and Menzietti [21] in a discrete time model, and another version has been presented by Zeddouk and Devolder [35] in continuous time models.
-The overall idea behind the Cost of Capital method is based on linking the price of longevity derivatives with the capital that the insurer should hold to cover unexpected losses: according to Solvency II, insurance liabilities that cannot be hedged should be computed as the sum of the best estimate (BE) plus a risk margin (RM), which is the potential costs of transferring insurance obligations to a third party if the insurer fails.
-The RM at time 0 is determined by the Cost of Capital approach based on the future remuneration on the successive SCR:
+Therefore, some authors have introduced a new methodology inspired by Solvency II: pricing longevity derivatives using the Cost of Capital approach.
+A version of this method was proposed by Levantesi and Menzietti [20] in a discrete time model, and another version was presented by Zeddouk and Devolder [34] in continuous time models.

+The Cost of Capital method is based on linking the price of longevity derivatives with the capital the insurer should hold to cover unexpected losses.
+According to Solvency II, insurance liabilities that cannot be hedged should be computed as the sum of the best estimate (BE) plus a risk margin (RM), which is the potential cost of transferring insurance obligations to a third party if the insurer fails.
+The RM at time 0 is determined by the Cost of Capital approach based on the future remunerations on the successive SCR:

-$$RM_0 = C\% \sum{i=0}^{T-1} SCR_i \mid_0 P(0, i+1),$$ (27)
+$$RM_0 = C\% \sum{i=0}^{T-1} SCR_i \mid_0 P(0, i+1),$$ (24)

-where $SCR_i \mid_0$ is the estimation at time 0 of the solvency capital requirement to cover with 99.5% probability the unexpected losses for year i, and C is the Cost of Capital rate (6% in Solvency II).
-P(0, i + 1) is the discount factor.
+where $SCR_i \mid_0$ is the estimation at time 0 of the solvency capital required to cover with 99.5% probability the unexpected losses for year i, and C is the Cost of Capital rate (6% in Solvency II).
+P(0, i+1) is the discount factor.